hkkoo1/cartographer_ros_test/README.md

 the origin one

 #### odom_dev branch ####
-the purpose: use odom data + scan data = generate 2d occupancy map
+the purpose: use odom data + scan data = generate 2d occupancy map, I will use odom data (similar with gmapping with odom data inside tf) and 2d scan data (max range = 10 m) to generate 2d map, here I use:
 ```
-I will use odom data (similar with gmapping with odom data inside tf) and 2d scan data (max range = 10 m) to generate 2d map, here I use:
 roslaunch cartographer_ros demo_backpack_2d.launch bag_filename:=[bagfile name]
 ```
 you can modify [backpack_2d.lua] with your own setup